rentpost/zapier-graphql/README.md

 ## Installation

-This lib can be installed globally, or locally.
-We recommend installing it locally, so you can make use of the `utils` module as well.
+This lib should be installed locally.
+It will need to be packaged with your Zapier app.

 ```bash
 npm install --save zapier-graphql